olliegardner/HyteriaLaserStrike/README.md

 # HyteriaLaserStrike
-A laser strike mini-game created for a Minecraft
+A laser strike mini-game plugin that was created for Minecraft using the Spigot API - https://www.spigotmc.org/.
+The plugin has the ability for different laser strike game to run concurrently using an 'arena' setup.